 Table of Contents

 Nowadays, various types of water filters have become quite popular.
 Since not only big industries are investing in it but also homes.
-With the sanitary issues that have been on-the-rise today, providing ourselves with clean and safe-to-drink water has become very important to remain healthy.
+With the sanitary issues that have been on-the-rise today, providing ourselves with clean and safe drinking water has become very important to remain healthy.

-A lot of people might think that America’s water filtering facilities are enough to give us drinkable water but that is not always the case.
-With diseases constantly spreading here and there, it is important to make sure that everything we consume is 100% clean
+A lot of people might think that America’s water filtering facilities are enough to give us clean drinking water but that is not always the case.
+With diseases constantly spreading here and there, it is important to make sure that everything we consume is 100% clean.

-Most water filters use activated carbon filters to eliminate compounds that can affect the taste, smell, and even the color of your water.
+Most water filters use activated carbon filters or activated charcoal filters to eliminate compounds that can affect the taste, smell, and even the color of your water.
 As harmless these issues seem, some chemicals can react to metal producing hazardous substances that can harm our health.

 How Activated Carbon Filters Work